Akascape/FF-Dissolve-Glitch/README.md

 # Download
 ## How to Install?
 - For windows users, just extract the downloaded zip file and run FF dissolve glitch.exe to use it.
 (FFMPEG included)
-- For Python users, simply run FF dissolve glitch.py and please make sure you have FFmpeg installed or else it will not open.
-If its not even working after downloading then you can either copy the ffmpeg file to the same folder or specify the full path of ffmpeg inside the python script (line 16).
+- For Python users, simply run FF dissolve glitch.py and please make sure you have [FFmpeg](https://ffmpeg.org/download.html) installed or else it will not open.
+If its not even working after downloading ffmpeg then you can either copy the ffmpeg file to the same script folder or specify the full path of ffmpeg inside the python script (line 16).
 ## How to use?
 - Click the OPEN button and choose your video file
 - Then choose the desired modes and parameters